TrustTheVote-Project/VoteTrackerPlus/README.md

-# VoteTrackerPlus
+# VoteTracker+

-VoteTracker+ (VTP) is a 100% open software ballot tracking system that increases the security, accuracy, and trustworthiness of paper ballot based elections by cryptographically tracking the paper ballots.
+VoteTracker+ (VTP or VoteTrackerPlus) is a 100% open software ballot tracking system that increases the security, accuracy, and trustworthiness of paper ballot based elections by cryptographically tracking the paper ballots.
 VTP is a software only product comprised of backoffice plugins with voter and election official facing frontoffice components.
 VTP can leverage existing election hardware infrastructure to the extent that the OEM manufacturers allow and support the installation of the VTP plugins.

 ## 1) Overview